How You Can Use AWS Tools To Boost Your Cloud Security

 A general overview of the typical distribution of responsibilities between the customer and AWS:

-How You Can Use Aws Tools To Boost Your Cloud Security 1
+How You Can Use AWS Tools To Boost Your Cloud Security 1

 As a rule of thumb, the more managed services a customer opts to use, the less direct responsibility for security it will have.
 As you shift from using AWS as Infrastructure as a Service (IaaS) provider, towards a Platform as a Service (PaaS), AWS’ responsibility increases.
 This is particularly useful for teams that lack a large InfoSec department, or want to free them up to focus on other responsibilities.